Rosember10/Rosember10/readme.md

 # 👋 Hello there  !

- 🚀 I am a passionate Full Stack Web Developer with hands-on experience in the design, development and optimization of web applications that solve real-world problems that seek to solve user needs in order to create digital experiences.
+🚀 I am a passionate Full Stack Web Developer with hands-on experience in web application design, development and optimization, looking to solve user needs to create digital experiences.

-🛠 Proficient in JavaScript (React), PHP (Laravel), and SQL
+🛠 Proficient in JavaScript (React), PHP (Laravel) and SQL.

-🔄 Open to collaborations and freelance opportunities
+🔄 Open to collaborations and freelance opportunities.

-📚 Lifelong learner and enthusiast for clean, efficient code
+📚 Lifelong learner and clean and efficient code enthusiast.

-🔍 Currently creating projects to continue learning
+🔍 Currently creating projects to keep learning.

 💬 Let's turn your ideas into digital experiences!

 🌐 www.rosemberg.dev